Griff Williams (painter): Filmmaking

 Williams and his son, filmmaker Keelan Williams made a documentary feature film, Tell Them We Were Here (2021).
 The film is a documentary about eight artists living and working in the San Francisco Bay Area who are guided by a belief that creativity is a tool for societal change.
 The artwork of Amy Franchescini, Alicia McCarthy, Sadie Barnette, Lynn-Herhsman-Leeson, Nigel Poor, Jim Goldberg, Michael Swaine, and Tucker Nichols are featured in the film with music by Marc Cappelle, Kelley Stoltz, Tommy Guerrero, Vetiver, and Devendra Banhart.
 The film was selected by film festivals around the world, including DOXA Documentary Film Festival, Big Sky Documentary Film Festival, and Newport Beach Film Festival.
 Tell Them We Were Here was awarded Best Feature Documentary at the Nevada City Film Festival.
 The San Francisco Chronicle gave the film its highest possible rating and stated, "the Williamses see art not as the exclusive domain of museums, galleries and collections, but as an essential component of a healthy society — something that can make communities not just more beautiful, but more functional."
+The film has been screened in cities around the world, and at SFMoMA, Stanford University, and Orange County Museum of Art in California.

+Willams also created short documentary films for artists including Luminous Ground: Ala Ebtekar (2024), for the Asian Art Museum and Richard Shaw.